Are you trying to fix the 400 bad request error on WordPress? You are in the right place!

 You will directly access the clear browsing data dashboard.

 Here, make sure that the “cached images and files“, and “cookies” boxes are ticked.
 Then click on the Clear data button.
 Refresh your page, if it doesn’t work, go to the next step!

 Nota bene: On a Mac, you can refresh a web page and automatically clear its cache with the shortcut: SHIFT+CMD+R

 Click the menu button and select “Preferences” > Privacy & Security panel.
 You will lend here:

 Tick the “Cookies and Site Data” and “Cached Web Content” boxes and click “clear data”

 If you are not using Google Chrome or Firefox, check out these guides (I don’t have IE, Edge or Safari on my laptop):

-If you have empty your browser cache and cookies, you have automatically been log out of WordPress.
+If you have emptied your browser cache and cookies, you have automatically been logged out of WordPress.
 Try to log in again.

 By doing so, you will refresh your credential and maybe get rid of the 400 Bad Request Error Code.
 If it doesn’t work, let’s go to the next step!

-Many servers limit the size file for security reasons.
+Many servers limit the size of files for security reasons.
 If you’re facing the bad request error while uploading a file, try again with a much smaller file to see if this resolves the 400 error.